LASER VISION CORRECTION

 Eligibility for Laser Vision Correction

 Not everyone is suited to laser vision correction, which is why a thorough pre-operative assessment is essential.
-During your consultation, your ophthalmologist will review your eye health, prescription history, and lifestyle to determine the safest and most effective option for you.
+During your consultation, Ben will review your eye health, prescription history, and lifestyle to determine the most suitable option for you.
 The general criteria below provide an overview, but suitability is always assessed on an individual basis.

 Laser vision correction may be suitable for individuals who: